-It is the desire of every blogger to write a blog post that engages their readers in the best way that they can think of.
+It is the desire of every blogger to write a blog post that engages their readers in the best way possible.

-We want them to have a feeling that, ‘these folks behind the screens’ are real people having a deeply immersing one-on-one conversation over a coffee table, on the matter at hand.
+We want them to have a feeling that, ‘these folks behind the screens' are real people having a deeply immersing one-on-one conversation with them over a coffee table, on the matter at hand.

-But do you have to be a literary genius to engage your readers in a written blog post?
+But do you have to be a literary genius to engage your readers in your posts?
 Not really.
 Just connect.
 How?

 Poorly written blog posts will never generate leads, earn traffic, sell or earn loyalty.

-Readers will always pick and enjoy a well written blog post.
+Readers will always pick and enjoy a great post that serves their needs.
+Whether to get informed, ridiculed, entertained or inspired..
 They want to be involved with every post that they lay their hands on.
 Therefore, by understanding and empathizing with your readers, you’ll inevitably develop a following for your blog.

 2. Great headlines and subheadings.